andrewarrow/rusty-feedback/README.md

 FreeFormSelect and FreeFormUpdate when needed.

 We don't strongly type things.
 We just use these HashMap everywhere for dealing with data.
 When needed we make a "model" and start giving ourselves methods needed on something like a User database record.
 But for many database table records when they first enter our codebase, they are just HashMaps and nothing more.
+Only when I write the same logic a few times because there is no model do I stop interacting with HashMap directly and add an abstraction layer.
+NOT BEFORE.
+Before that happens its important to just interact with the HashMap.
+Pre mature abstraction layer.
+PMAL.
+Bad.

 This repo is based off the golang version called just: